-3.1 Architectural overview
+2.1 Architectural overview

 The PRIMECLUSTER design is based on a long history of clustering and high availability (HA) software and hardware experience.
-Figure 8 is a conceptual model of a typical cluster design that illustrates PRIMECLUSTER's position as a middleware solution.
+The figure below is a conceptual model of a typical cluster design that illustrates PRIMECLUSTER's position as a middleware solution.
 Features of the PRIMECLUSTER solution include: